iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Keeps crashing mid-run.
+Incredibly irritating.<br> :date: __2021-02-11 07:47:58__

+> In my previous review I gave it a 3 or 4 stars, but now at the end of Week 3 I'm ready to switch to another App.
+The problem is that it keeps closing whilst I'm running, so I'm not actually running or walking for the time it says to.
+About the only time I found it didn't close was the first couple of runs when I held the phone in my hand.
+This latest run, I switched it to Flight to mode to try and avoid notifications confusing it and switched off some of the easy open settings!
+No good.<br> :date: __2021-02-10 09:48:59__

+> It's a great concept and I enjoy using it for the most part but I am sick and tired of the app crashing mid run.
+Edit - 8/2/21 still crashes mid run.
+Absolutely useless!<br> :date: __2021-02-08 19:00:46__

+> Got the app last weekend been out on 2 runs inbetween gym sessions and on both runs the app has just stopped!<br> :date: __2021-02-07 20:28:50__

+> The running schedule is great and I'm really enjoying it.
+Michael Johnson's audio is motivational without being cheesey.
+I have an Honor phone so the app shuts down part way through a run, apparently there's nothing the developers can do about this.
+I have downloaded a free interval timer that does the job and runs successfully in the background without issue, and just use the Couch to 5k app for the schedule and to log my runs.<br> :date: __2021-02-07 17:33:40__

+> The app is fine but doesn't seem to to work with Surface earbuds.
+The audio sends to pause when connected to wireless earbuds<br> :date: __2021-02-07 14:15:46__

 > The principle is good but I'm now at the end of week 5 and giving up on this app.
 The app has crashed on me the past 5 or 6 times I've been out for a run which becomes frustrating as you lose your position in your session.
 It has worked to get me off the couch and I am covering 5k but not running the full 5k yet.
 The bugs need to be addressed as this is a great app when it works.<br> :date: __2021-02-05 14:09:09__